Technologicat/setup-template-cython/README.md

 exclude test/testing_an_idea.py
 ```

-On each line in this example, the argument is a shellglob.
+In this example, the argument on each line is a shellglob.
 Relative paths start from the directory where `setup.py` and `MANIFEST.in` are located.

-Files listed in `MANIFEST.in` can also be [marked for installation](http://blog.cykerway.com/posts/2016/10/14/install-package-data-with-setuptools.html) (which implies also binary distribution), via setting `include_package_data = True` in the parameters to `setup()`.
-This requires that those particular files reside inside a Python package, so that they will have a location to install into.
+The set of files included by `MANIFEST.in` can also be [marked for installation](http://blog.cykerway.com/posts/2016/10/14/install-package-data-with-setuptools.html) (which implies also binary distribution), via setting `include_package_data = True` in the parameters to `setup()`.
+This requires that any files to be installed reside inside a Python package, so that they will have a location to install into.
+This can be used e.g. for binary data files that your library uses internally.

+When `include_package_data` is enabled, everything that was included by `MANIFEST.in` and is possible to install will be installed.
+As far as binary distribution and installation are concerned, any non-package data files included by `MANIFEST.in` will be simply ignored.
+The sdist will be processed as normal; the `include_package_data` setting only concerns binary distribution and installation.

 #### Linux binaries